Sustainability | EnvironmentClimate Change Initiatives

 Reduction of CO2 emissions at manufacturing sites

-In fiscal 2023 CO2 emissions decreased by 18.7% from the previous year to 1.383 million tons due to the expanded introduction of renewable energy.
-Going forward, we will promote reduction efforts rooted in manufacturing activities across the entire Group based on a policy, as advocated in TDK’s materiality, of achieving the effective use of energy and the expanded use of renewable energy toward the realization of net-zero CO2 emissions by 2050.
+IIn FY March 2025, although we proceeded with the adoption of renewable energy, manufacturing sites’ CO2 emissions rose by 7.6% from the previous year to 890,000 tons due to increased energy use.
+Going forward, we will promote reduction efforts rooted in manufacturing activities across the entire Group based on a policy, as advocated in TDK’s key issues (materiality), of achieving the effective use of energy and the expanded use of renewable energy toward the realization of net-zero CO2 emissions by 2050.

 Reduction of CO2 emissions through initiatives by Scope 3 category

-The contribution to CO2 reduction by products in fiscal 2023 amounted to 4.233 million tons, up 42.6% over the previous fiscal year.
-The intensity improved by 24.3% compared with the previous fiscal year, so we were able to substantially achieve our target.
+The contribution to CO2 reduction by products in FY March 2025 amounted to 7.038 million tons, up 35.2% over the previous fiscal year.
+The intensity improved by 29.0% compared with the previous fiscal year, so we were able to substantially achieve our target.

 Going forward, we will strive to develop eco-friendly products that contribute toward reducing the environmental load of customers and society and to popularize such products by publicizing their value.